-1. Is your Company a member of any trade and chamber or association?
-If Yes, Name only those major ones that your business deals with: e Confederation of Indian Industries, (CII), Bengal Chamber of ce (BCC), Indian Chamber of Commerce (ICC) etc. Have you advocated/lobbied through above associations for the advancement or improvement of public good?
-Yes/No If yes, specify the broad areas (drop box: Governance and Administration Economic Reforms, Inclusive Development Policies, Energy security Water, Food Security, Sustainable Business Principles, Others) npany participates in various seminars, conferences and other forums us matters, with a view to create positive impact while achieving its s goals.
+- Is your Company a member of any trade and chamber or association?
+If Yes, Name only those major ones that your business deals with: - .
+Have you advocated/lobbied through above associations for the : advancement or improvement of public good?
+Yes/No If yes, specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) - Yes, like Confederation of Indian Industries, (CII), Bengal Chamber of Commerce (BCC), Indian Chamber of Commerce (ICC) etc. - The Company participates in various seminars, conferences and other forums on various matters, with a view to create positive impact while achieving its business goals.